A continuous-state polynomial branching process: Introduction

 The above theorem shows that a solution of (\ref{e0.1}) may come down from $\infty$.
 This property is not possessed by classical branching processes.
 In fact, to guarantee the integrability (\ref{1.4}) we should at least have $\theta>1$.
-For coalescent processes and branching models with interaction, however, similar phenomena have been observed and studied by a number of authors; see, for example, Berestycki et al. (2010, 2014), Lambert (2005) and Pardoux (2016) and the references therein.
+We refer to Bansaye et al.\ (2015) for a study of the speed of coming down from infinity of birth and death process.
+For coalescent processes and branching models with interaction, similar phenomena have been observed and studied by a number of authors; see, e.g., Berestycki et al.\ (2010, 2014), Lambert (2005) and Pardoux (2016) and the references therein.